-In this webinar sponsored by ADInstruments, Dr. Melanie White, Heart Foundation Future Leader Fellow from the University of Sydney, will provide a useful introduction to isolated heart studies.
+In this webinar sponsored by ADInstruments, Dr. Melanie White, Heart Foundation Future Leader Fellow from the University of Sydney, provides a useful introduction to isolated heart studies.

-- Understanding the basic principles of isolated Langendorff perfusion
+- Understanding the core principles of isolated Langendorff perfusion

 - How to set up your hardware to ensure your experiments are trouble-free

-- Examples of how Langendorff is used to look at myocardial ischemia and diabetic cardiomyopathy
+- Applications of Langendorff perfusion, from myocardial ischemia to diabetic cardiomyopathy

 Heart Foundation Future Leader Fellow